Urvi1006/Llama-2-Chatbot/README.md

 Enter these in the termianl to run the chatbot.

+python ingest.py (Needs to be done only once at the beginning)

 1. pip install -r requirements.txt
-2. python ingest.py
-3. chainlit run model.py -w
+2. chainlit run model.py -w